BitPatty/gct-generator/site/guide.md

 #### Enabling Cheats

-Open Dolphin and navigate to the settings menu through Options -> Configuration.
-Make sure the checkbox labeled 'Enable Cheats' is checked:
+Open Dolphin and navigate to the settings menu through `Options` -> `Configuration`.
+Make sure the checkbox labeled `Enable Cheats` is checked:

 ![Enable Cheats in Dolphin](/img/dolphin_cheats.png)